exograd/erl-cmdline/doc/handbook.md

 - `Name`: a string identifying the command.
 - `Description` a string containing the description of the command; it is only used for display in usage strings.

+A command is called by passing its name after all options and arguments.

+Note that commands cannot be used if trailing arguments are defined.

 ## Parsing options
 The following options can be passed to parsing functions: